waggle-sensor/beehive-server/publishing-tools/README.md

                                     with values in sanity range
 ```

-The expected sensor stream format is just a CSV-like format with fields:
+The expected sensor stream format is just a semicolon delimited, CSV-like format with fields:

 * Node ID
 * UTC Timestamp